sparkflows/sparkflows-docs/docs/installation/python-install-windows.rst

 Install Python 3 (if not there)
 ----------------

-Just ensure that it should python 3.6+
+Just ensure that Windows machine should have python with version 3.6+

   * Download python from below Link
      * https://www.python.org/downloads/